ddiera/TFM_speedmod/README.md

 - TerraformingMars_Data\sharedassets0.assets
 - TerraformingMars_Data\Managed\Assembly-CSharp.dll

-Download TFM_speedmod.zip and extract the contents then copy the modded files into their respective location as above.
+Download TFM_speedmod.zip and extract the contents then copy the modded files into their respective location as above.\
-1, For animation speed changes copy and change sharedassets0.assets and select the "Slow" option on the settings panel in-game.
+- For animation speed changes copy and change sharedassets0.assets and select the "Slow" option on the settings panel in-game.
-2, For turning off confirmation popups copy and change Assembly-CSharp.dll and toggle off "Confirmation Popup" in Settings
+- For turning off confirmation popups copy and change Assembly-CSharp.dll and toggle off "Confirmation Popup" in Settings

 (note: certain kinds of game-essential notifications still activate - e.g: opponent forfeit, local game player handover, etc)

 **DISCLAIMER:**\
-_By installing this mod you will no longer be able to exploit the Protected Habitat bug, consider this the blood-price to pay if you want to use the mod. ;)
+_By installing you will no longer be able to exploit the Protected Habitat bug, consider this the blood-price to pay if you want to use the mod. ;)
 If you are the type of player who enjoys playing dirty you shouldn't be using this mod in the first place._

 Known issues: